-The 20% limitation is designed to allow issuers flexibility.
+The one-third cap is designed to allow issuers flexibility.
 Because the restriction on the amount of securities that can be sold over a period of 12 calendar months is calculated by reference to a registrant's public float immediately prior to a contemplated sale, as opposed to the time of the initial filing of the registration statement, the amount of securities that an issuer is permitted to sell can continue to grow over time if the issuer's public float increases.
-Therefore, the value of 20% of a registrant's float during the period that a shelf registration statement is effective may, at any given time, be greater than at the time the registration statement was initially filed.
+Therefore, the value of one-third of a registrant's float during the period that a shelf registration statement is effective may, at any given time, be greater than at the time the registration statement was initially filed.
 Registrants may therefore benefit from increases in the size of their public float during the time the registration statement is effective.
 Conversely, the amount of securities that an issuer is permitted to sell at any given time may also decrease if the issuer's public float contracts.
-It is important to note, however, that a contraction in a registrant's float, such that the value of 20% of the float decreases from the time the registration statement was initially filed, would not retroactively disallow any securities previously sold.
-If the sale of securities, together with all securities sold in the preceding period of 12 calendar months, does not exceed 20% of the registrant's float calculated within 60 days of the sale, then the transaction would not violate the proposed amendment even if the registrant's public float later drops to a level such that the prior sale now accounts for over 20% of the new lower float.
+It is important to note, however, that a contraction in a registrant's float, such that the value of one-third of the float decreases from the time the registration statement was initially filed, would not retroactively invalidate any prior sale of securities because the relevant point in time for determining whether a registrant has exceeded the cap is the date of sale.
+If the sale of securities, together with all securities sold in the preceding period of 12 calendar months, does not exceed one-third of the registrant's float calculated as of a date within 60 days prior to the date of the sale, then the transaction would not violate the new rule.